CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The necessary theory about Apple's libraries and some essentials were explained.
 Finally, it is time to deep dive into the building phase.

-First, let us do it manually and automate the process of creating libraries later on so that the new comers do not have to copy-paste much of the boilerplate code when starting a new team or new part of the framework.
+First, let us do it manually and automate the process of creating libraries later on so that the newcomers do not have to copy-paste much of the boilerplate code when starting a new team or new part of the framework.

-For the demonstration purposes, I chose the Cosmonaut app with all its necessary dependencies.
-Nevertheless, the same principle applies for all other apps within our future iOS/macOS ISS foundational framework.
+For demonstration purposes, I chose the Cosmonaut app with all its necessary dependencies.
+Nevertheless, the same principle applies to all other apps within our future iOS/macOS ISS foundational framework.

-You can download the pre-build repository [here](TODO://) and fully focus on the step by step explanations in the book or you can build it on your own up until certain point.
+You can download the pre-build repository [here](TODO://) and fully focus on the step by step explanations in the book or you can build it on your own up until a certain point.

-As a reminder the following schema showcases the Cosmonaut app with its dependencies.
+As a reminder, the following schema showcases the Cosmonaut app with its dependencies.

 <div style="float:center" markdown="1">
 ![Cosmonaut App](assets/Cosmonaut.png){ width=70% }